kubocd/kubocd-doc/docs/user-guide/150-ingress-controller.md

 New key points compared to the `podinfo` Package:

 - `protected: true`: Prevents accidental deletion of the release.
 (Currently not enforced unless KuboCD webhook is installed.)
+- `modules[0].name`: The specific value `noname` prevent the module name to be appended to the Helm release name, and to all derivative objects.
+See previous chapter.
-- `timeout: 4m`: Overrides the default deployment timeout (`2m`) because this Helm chart may take some time to deploy.
+- `modules[0].timeout: 4m`: Overrides the default deployment timeout (`2m`) because this Helm chart may take some time to deploy.
-- `values`: This section is in proper YAML format (no '|': not a templated string), since it does not include any templating.
+- `modules[0].values`: This section is in proper YAML format (no '|': not a templated string), since it does not include any templating.
 - `roles`: Assigns the package to the `ingress` role.
 This is used for dependency management between releases.
   This will be described later in this documentation